music dictionary : I - Im

 Idesthe 13th or the 15th of the month, depending on the month, in Roman dating

-Id est(Latin) this is to say, that is to say (often abbreviated to i.e.)
+Id est(Latin) this is to say, that is to say (often abbreviated to i.e. or ie)

 Idisee ideh